databricks-industry-solutions/security-analysis-tool/docs/setup.md

               }

         ```
-      * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 4 should look like this if you are NOT using secrets:
+      * Your config in  \<SATProject\>/notebooks/Utils/initialize CMD 4 should look like this if you are NOT using Terrafrom deployment and the secrets are not configured:

         ```
               {